featdd/dpn_glossary/Documentation/Introduction/Index.rst

 .. figure:: ../Images/term_edit.jpg
     :alt: Term editing

-    The editing of one a term
+    The editing of a term record

 .. figure:: ../Images/parser.png
     :alt: Parsing

-    The automatic parser finds terms you defined and links them to your detailpage
+    The automatic parser finds terms you created and links them to your detailpage